revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-8. When a person inserts a document into the collection, MongoDB automatically creates an `_id` field which acts as a primary key for that data, then how can we set one of our field as the primary key in MongoDB if we want?
+8.When a person inserts a document into the collection, MongoDB automatically creates an `_id` field which acts as a primary key for that data, then how can we set one of our field as the primary key in MongoDB if we want?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)